-What kind of images could people have in their mind when thinking of being somewhere else, doing something totally different?
+What kind of images would people have in mind when thinking of being somewhere else, doing something totally different?

-While working on the posters my imagination grew wilder and wilder and often I grinned while imagining what I could add to make it even more hilarious.
+While working on the posters my imagination grew wilder and wilder and I I had a ball imagining what I could add to make it even more hilarious.

 What you need: